BogdanArtem/text_analysis/README.md

-Example of report for folder with 1 .txt file
+Example of report for folder with one .txt file

     ====================================================================================================
     File_name.txt